skittlesvampir/simple-c-snake/README.md

 ## How to use it

 You can move the snake using either the arrow keys, WASD or the vim keys.

+The default field size is 16x8 but you change it using command line arguments like this:

+`./snake 7x23`

+Where 7 is the width and 23 the height of the field.
+Please keep in mind that the field must be 5x5 big at minimum and 41x41 at maximum.